marcodpt/paw/README.md

 ## TODO

 ### Bugs and improvements
- - remove setOptions and setValue, replace ctrl instead
- - remove readOnly use update instead, use readOnly instead of writeOnly
  - no default option fail to expose error message
  - group as a modal
  - all update functionality centralized in ctrl